Billy Zane as Caledon “Cal” Hockley, pompous heir to a Pittsburgh steel fortune

 Do Yourself a Favor and…

-Buy the movie.
+Check out the movie.
 The Blu-Ray version currently available is much better quality than the two-tape bootleg VHS set my cousin had, which included such great side characters as Gets-Up-For-Popcorn-Three-Times Guy and Guy-Who-Shouts-Out-“Oof”-When-A-Man-Hits-The-Propeller.

 A real man makes his own luck.